Salman al-Murshid: Followers

-Murshidians only exist in Syria in which they mostly spread out in Latakia Governorate, Homs Governorate, Al-Ghab Plain and Damascus.
+His movement's followers only exist in Syria in which they mostly spread out in Latakia Governorate, Homs Governorate, Al-Ghab Plain and Damascus.
 Their numbers may vary from 300 to 500 thousand people.
-They celebrate a festival called "Joy in God" for three days, starting from 25 August of each year, this day commemorates the beginning of the new religion by Mujib al-Murshid.
+They celebrate a festival called "Joy in God" for three days, starting from 25 August of each year.
 In these three days, people make private prayers, dress well and offer desserts as a way of celebration.